 In many cases, initial scans may return an overwhelming number of vulnerabilities.
 However, they may not all be concerning or create enough risk to warrant addressing.
 These will be addressed in the next step.

 With a list of all the potential threats in hand, the analysis step is about making sense of the problems.
-Through the use of the information shared in the planning stage, the vulnerabilities can be cross-referenced with the critical nature of the data.
-All of the weaknesses can then be ranked based on the nature of the data, the potential damage of a breach, the severity of the vulnerability, and the cause.
+By utilizing the information shared during the planning stage, you can cross-reference the vulnerabilities with the criticality of the data.
+You can subsequently rank all the weaknesses based on data nature, breach potential, vulnerability severity, and underlying causes.

 It is important here to realize that it may not be possible to fix every potential vulnerability, at least not right away.
-So, it is essential to rank these flaws as a way of determining which of them need to be addressed first.
+Therefore, it’s crucial to prioritize these vulnerabilities to determine which ones require immediate attention.

 This is the part where you get to do something about what your vulnerability assessment has uncovered.
 It makes sense, to begin with the most critical flaws that carry the most risk.
-However, this needs to be combined with information about the cost of the remediation in terms of both IT and overall system downtime.
+Nonetheless, you should combine this with information regarding the costs of remediation, encompassing both IT expenses and overall system downtime.

 There may be some critical issues that may need to wait for budgeting or an opening for extended system downtime.
 There also may be less critical elements that the team can fix quickly and inexpensively.